indigo-dc/synergy-doc/doc/service_reference_card.md

 By default synergy logs its activities on the file */var/log/synergy/synergy.log*.
 This file name can be changed modifying the synergy configuration file (attribute *filename* of the *[Logger]* section)

+## Open ports

+To interact with Synergy using the client tool, just one port needs to be open.
+This is the port defined in the synergy configuration file (attribute *port* in the *[WSGI]* section).
+The default value is 8051.

+## Synergy storage

+Likewise the OpenStack services, synergy stores persistently the needed information in a relational database.
+Instructions how to create this database are reported in the 'Deployment and Administrator Guide'.